dylanljones/cmpy/README.md

 # cmpy 0.0.5

-NOTE: This project is still under development!
+NOTE: This project is still under development and might change significantly!

 `cmpy` is a collection of tools for condensed matter computational physics.